 - SawStop sensors protect against fingers contacting the blade

 - Low-profile and lightweight design

 - The miter gauge is a bit wobbly

 Formerly marketed under the Hitachi banner, the all-new Metabo HPT C10RJ is a powerhouse of a table saw.
 This tool features 35” of rip capacity on the right-hand side and 22 inches to the left, which provides ample space to cut just about any stock.
 Plus the motor is tough enough to chew through strong hardwoods such as walnut.

-Unlike many other portable table saws, the Metabo HPT has a built-in soft start mechanism to help avoid tripped circuit breakers.
+Unlike many similar products, this Metabo HPT table saw has a built-in soft start mechanism to help avoid tripped circuit breakers.
 It also reduces vibrations on startup to allow for cleaner and more precise cuts.
 In my opinion, there’s no going wrong with the Metabo HPT portable table saw.